 4. Promotional notifications

 Promotional notifications alert users about price drops, exclusive offers, sales, or giveaways.
 These messages are to drive sales by encouraging users to make purchases.
-Promotional messages work best as a part of a multi-channel sales campaign, and they can work with e-commerce, entertainment, and subscription-based music apps.
+Promotional messages work best as part of a multi-channel sales campaign, and they can work with e-commerce, entertainment, and subscription-based music apps.

 For example, Netflix notifies users about exclusive offers and discounts.
 Amazon also uses these notifications to alert users when prices drop on items of interest.